 Cons: The free version is fairly minimal, lacking many of the features offered by other WordPress slider plugins (links, alt text options, etc).

 If you’re in need of a basic and easy-to-set up image slider plugin, Ultimate Responsive Image Slider fits the bill.

-MetaSlider is the most popular slider plugin on our list.
+MetaSlider is the most popular slider plugin in WordPress, with over 800,000 active installs.
 It’s most notable for its Search Engine Optimization (SEO) features, including alt text settings.
 This plugin is also incredibly beginner-friendly, and delivers a broad scope of customization options.